valnoxy/t440p-oc/README.md

 If you want to install macOS Big Sur, you need to upgrade your macOS installation.
 After installing macOS Catalina, download the macOS Big Sur Installer from the App Store.
 Then start the installer and follow the steps on your screen.
 This process can take up to **1-2 hours**.

 ## (Optional) Creating a offline install media
 In case of reinstalling macOS, a offline install media can save some time.
-You also don't need a Ethernet connection for the installation.
+You also don't need an Ethernet connection for the installation.

 To create a offline install media, you need the following stuff: